-Do not walk on slate roofs.
-They're slippery and dangerous, and they're fragile and expensive to repair.
+Do not walk slate roofs.
+They're slippery and dangerous... and they're fragile and expensive to repair.
 It's often difficult to tell the condition of the slate and old slate can be soft and crumbly.
 You can go thorough the roof and you can go over the edge.
-Don't walk slate roofs.
-It is that simple.
+Don't walk slate roofs, it's that simple.

-Common causes of damage
+CUT TO: InterNACHI studio BG Common causes of damage